Recent Searches

 12. Picker Institute: Principles of patient-centered care.

-Some 30 million Americans over age 12 have hearing loss in both ears.1 And 37.5 million Americans over 18 say they have trouble hearing.1 Like many things, hearing loss often gets worse with age.
-It can be inconvenient, isolating, and downright dangerous if not adapted to.
-But as with most things, there’s an app for that — an app for living your best life with hearing loss, that is.
+More than 60 million Americans over age 12 have some level of hearing loss.1 Losing your hearing can be inconvenient, and frustrating.
+It may even lead to isolation, which can contribute to cognitive decline.2 Luckily, as with most things, there’s an app for that — an app for living your best life with hearing loss, that is!

-Here, I dive into 12 of the best apps for hearing loss.
+Let’s take a look at 9 of the best smartphone apps for hearing loss.
 Many are great for Deaf individuals too.

 Included here: